 Jason Marks

-As part of Denver Water’s Environmental Planning team, Jason works alongside planners, engineers and operations staff to secure necessary permitting and authorizations for planned infrastructural projects.
-He also represents Denver Water on the Upper Colorado River Wild and Scenic Stakeholder Group and the Platte River Recover Implementation Program.
+As part of Denver Water’s Environmental Planning team, Jason works alongside planners, engineers and operations staff to provide coordination and secure necessary permitting for planned infrastructural projects and activities.
+He also represents Denver Water on external programs such as the Platte River Recovery Implementation Program (PRRIP), South Platte Water Related Activities Program (SPWRAP) and the Upper Colorado River Wild and Scenic Stakeholder Group.

-As part of Denver Water’s Environmental Planning team, Jason works alongside planners, engineers and operations staff to secure necessary permitting and authorizations for planned infrastructural projects.
-He also represents Denver Water on the Upper Colorado River Wild and Scenic Stakeholder Group and the Platte River Recover Implementation Program.
+As part of Denver Water’s Environmental Planning team, Jason works alongside planners, engineers and operations staff to provide coordination and secure necessary permitting for planned infrastructural projects and activities.
+He also represents Denver Water on external programs such as the Platte River Recovery Implementation Program (PRRIP), South Platte Water Related Activities Program (SPWRAP) and the Upper Colorado River Wild and Scenic Stakeholder Group.

 Jeff Stahla